nathanlane/nathanlane.github.io/src/content/post/icon-sizing-system.md

 ---
-title: "Building a Semantic Icon Sizing System"
+title: Building a Semantic Icon Sizing System
+description: >-
-description: "How we eliminated icon sizing chaos and built a maintainable, semantic system that scales across an entire codebase with just a few CSS classes."
+  How we eliminated icon sizing chaos and built a maintainable, semantic system that scales across an entire codebase with just a few CSS classes.
-publishDate: 2025-01-11
+publishDate: 2025-01-11T00:00:00.000Z
-tags: ["css", "design-systems", "tailwind", "icons", "maintenance", "refactoring"]
+tags:
+  - css
+  - design-systems
+  - tailwind
+  - icons
+  - maintenance
+  - refactoring
 draft: false
 ---